20 Jan Fume Extraction and Filtration Systems for Laser Cutting

-Bofa filter cartridges need to be changed once they are saturated.
-Depending upon the exact model of filter unit, an alert would usually be produced once the pre-filter was sufficiently full to affect airflow.
-Once the carbon filter is saturated an increase in fume aroma will be noticed, indicating that it is time for the filter to be changed.
-Some models of BOFA fume filters have an additional VOC (Volatile Organic Compound) sensor that enables an alert to notify when it is time for the carbon filter to be changed.
+BOFA filter cartridges need to be changed once they are saturated.
+Most BOFA filter units produce an alert once the pre-filter is saturated enough to affect airflow.
+Once the carbon filter is saturated an increase in fume aroma will be noticed.
+This indicates that the filter needs to be changed.
+Some models of BOFA fume filters have an additional VOC (Volatile Organic Compound) sensor.
+This activates an alert when it is time for the carbon filter to be changed.

 The time taken for the filter cartridges to require changing varies significantly depending upon machine use and the particular materials that are being processed.
-For example, MDF produces a high concentration of dust and airborne particles which will fill the pre-filter cartridge much faster than acrylics which are typically low on airborne particles and have much higher levels of volatile organic compounds which will saturate the carbon filter.
+For example, MDF produces a high concentration of dust and airborne particles.
+This fills the pre-filter cartridge much faster than acrylics which are typically low on airborne particles and have much higher levels of volatile organic compounds which will saturate the carbon filter.

-Some materials such as HPC’s laser plywood is particularly well suited to laser cutting and produces excellent results with a minimum of smoke and fumes.
+Some materials such as HPC’s laser plywood is particularly well suited to laser cutting.
+It produces excellent results whilst keeping smoke and fumes to a minimum.

 Materials to Avoid

-You can generally cut most types of plastic with a laser machine without any issues, providing you don’t cut PVC.
-This material emits chlorine when heated, a very hazardous substance that is likely to damage components within your machine, and even worse, the health of those in the immediate vicinity.
-If you are in any doubt about the suitability of any materials to be cut with a laser machine please always contact the material manufacturer for advice.
+You can cut most types of plastic with a laser machine without any issues, providing you don’t cut PVC.
+This material emits chlorine when heated, a very hazardous substance that is likely to damage components within your machine.
+More importantly, it can be damaging the health of those in the immediate vicinity.
+If you are in any doubt about the suitability of materials to cut with a laser machine please always contact the material manufacturer for advice.

 Packages including bespoke extraction systems are available.